Justintime50/muffinscript/README.md

 ## Usage

-NOTE: All variables are global (this includes `item` in foor loops).
+NOTE: All variables are global (this includes `item` in for loops).

 ```ms
 // Variable assignment and printing